 Section 7 consultation is required for "any action [that] may affect listed species or critical habitat."11 Under the ESA's governing regulations, agency "action" means "all activities or programs of any kind authorized, funded, or carried out, in whole or in part, by Federal agencies in the United States or upon the high seas.
-Examples include, but are not limited to "the promulgation of regulations" and "the granting of licenses, contracts, leases, easements, rights-of-way, permits, or grants-in-aid."12 Through consultation, the FWS determines whether the federal agency's proposed action is likely to jeopardize species or their critical habitats.
-This determination is made after the FWS completes a Biological Opinion ("BiOp").13 If the BiOp concludes that the agency's action is likely to jeopardize a species, then it may specify reasonable and prudent alternatives that will avoid jeopardy and allow the agency to proceed with the action.14 Additionally, the FWS may "suggest modifications" to the action during the course of consultation to "avoid the likelihood of adverse effects" to the listed species even when not necessary to avoid jeopardy.15
+Examples include, but are not limited to "actions directly or indirectly causing modifications to the land, water, or air."12 Courts have determined that the "act of approving, amending, or revising" a land management plan constitutes 'action' under Section 7 of the ESA.13 Through consultation, the FWS determines whether the federal agency's proposed action is likely to jeopardize species or their critical habitats.
+This determination is made after the FWS completes a Biological Opinion ("BiOp").14 If the BiOp concludes that the agency's action is likely to jeopardize a species, then it may specify reasonable and prudent alternatives that will avoid jeopardy and allow the agency to proceed with the action.15 Additionally, the FWS may "suggest modifications" to the listed species even when not necessary to avoid jeopardy.16